ymdatta/SimplyClip/README.md

 - No more switching tabs, say no to all distractions!!

-As T. S. Eliot once famoulsly said
+As T. S. Eliot once famously said

 > Distracted from distraction by distraction.